krzemienski/awesome-from-stars/README.md

 * [evanlong-me/claude-code-usage](https://github.com/evanlong-me/claude-code-usage): 📊 A command-line tool to analyze and summarize your code usage with Claude AI.
 * [Maciek-roboblog/Claude-Code-Usage-Monitor](https://github.com/Maciek-roboblog/Claude-Code-Usage-Monitor): Real-time Claude Code usage monitor with predictions and warnings
 * [krzemienski/claude-code-web-server](https://github.com/krzemienski/claude-code-web-server): None
+* [OneRedOak/claude-code-workflows](https://github.com/OneRedOak/claude-code-workflows): The best workflows and configurations I've developed, having heavily used Claude Code since the day of it's release.
+Workflows are based off applied learnings from our AI-native startup.
 * [kodu-ai/claude-coder](https://github.com/kodu-ai/claude-coder): Kodu is an autonomous coding agent that lives in your IDE.
 It is a VSCode extension that can help you build your dream project step by step by leveraging the latest technologies in automated coding agents
 * [qdhenry/Claude-Command-Suite](https://github.com/qdhenry/Claude-Command-Suite): Professional slash commands for Claude Code that provide   structured workflows for software development tasks including   code review, feature creation, security auditing, and architectural analysis.
 * [possibilities/claude-composer](https://github.com/possibilities/claude-composer): None